 5. The ad itself

 The ad, of course, is a hugely important part of your PPC marketing campaigns.
-Ad copy is, in some ways, the most important part of your ad campaigns.
+In some ways, ad copy is the most important part of your ad campaigns.

 There’s also your ad format.
 Google Ads, for example, has many different types of ads, from remarketing or retargeting to product listings to display ads.
 If you haven’t already, it’s a good idea to start testing multiple ad types to see if you’re leaving conversions on the table.